 7. ATS may be sensitive to formatting issues.
-For example, don’t condense text or and try to avoid light colored font.
-These can make it hard for the system to read.
+For example, don’t condense text and try to avoid light-coloured font.
+These may be hard for the system to read.

-8. Even if hiring managers aren’t using a formal applicant tracking system, they often file documents on their hard drive.
+8. Even if hiring managers are using a formal applicant tracking system, they may also file documents on their hard drive.
 Use your name and targeted job title in the resume file (i.e: John Smith-Financial Accountant-Resume.docx) instead of the generic “Resume.docx”

 So, does an ATS-friendly resume have to be basic and boring?
 Not necessarily — although formatting has to be carefully considered.

 - Use a Microsoft Office Word file in .docx format (preferred).
 Or re-save your Word file as a “Text Only” (.txt) file.